Academic Materials Research Laboratory of Painted Artworks (ALMA)

 Head of the laboratory: Dr. David Hradil

-Academic Materials Research Laboratory of Painted Artworks (ALMA) is a joint workplace of the Institute of Inorganic Chemistry of the AS CR and the Academy of Fine Arts in Prague (AFA Prague) established by the Contract of Association in 2004.
+Academic Materials Research Laboratory of Painted Artworks (ALMA) is a joint workplace of the Institute of Inorganic Chemistry of the CAS and the Academy of Fine Arts in Prague (AFA Prague) established by the Contract of Association in 2004.
 Since 2014, ALMA has been an independent scientific department within the Institute’s structure.
 The laboratory’s main focus lies in testing and implementation of non-invasive and non-destructive micro-analytical techniques and methodologies in the field of materials research of paintings.
 These methodologies, closely related to interdisciplinary research of historical painting techniques performed at AFA Prague, help in evaluation of works of art in terms of their originality, age and provenance.
 Consequently, experimental research of painting pigments is focused not only on the materials properties, but also on historical methods of preparation and processes of degradation in the colour layer.

 Presentation of ALMA research is in Research part.

 |Bezdička Petr, RNDr.
 Dr.||ALMA||266172096, firstname.lastname@example.org|

 |Čermáková Zdeňka, RNDr., Ph.D., vedoucí||ALMAemail@example.com|

 |Švarcová Silvie, Ing., Ph.D.||ALMA||266173115, firstname.lastname@example.org|